MaksimDzhangirov/backendBankExample/docs/part59-eng.md

 Google might ask you to enter your password, then it will ask for a phone number that you want to use.
-You can choose how to get the verification code.
+You can choose how to get the verification code (via "Text message" or "Phone call").
 I'm gonna choose text message, and click `Next`.

 ![](../images/part59/4.png)